 Network costs.
-Network costs decreased \$1.1 million, or 10.9%, from \$10.1 million for the six months ended June 27, 2013 to \$9.0 million for the six months ended June 26, 2014.
-The decrease was primarily due to a decrease in personnel expense of \$0.3 million due primarily to lower bonus expense and related taxes (due to lower performance against internal targets) and lower benefit costs, as well as, a decrease in equipment rental and network maintenance costs of \$0.4 million.
+Network costs decreased \$0.7 million, or 7.2%, from \$9.7 million for the six months ended June 27, 2013 to \$9.0 million for the six months ended June 26, 2014.
+The decrease was primarily due to a decrease of \$0.4 million in equipment rental and network maintenance costs and a decrease in personnel expense due primarily to lower bonus expense and related taxes (due to lower performance against internal targets) lower benefit costs.